 - Vulnerability assessment will be performed with more depth whenever the element is expected to resist a stronger attacker.

-As pointed out in clause 4.3.1 "it is necessary to state in a well-defined way in which environment the 3GPP-defined functionality is assumed to be operating and what types of attackers (if any) may be able to launch attacks from the outside as well as from the inside of this environment".
-This assessment will be accomplished in the normative stage of SECAM during the SCAS writing phase and be related to the threat and risk analysis outcomes.
+It is necessary to state in a well-defined way in which environment the 3GPP-defined functionality is assumed to be operating and what types of attackers (if any) may be able to launch attacks from the outside as well as from the inside of this environment.
+This assessment is accomplished during the SCAS writing phase and be related to the threat and risk analysis outcomes.

 At the end of this process, for each network product class, 3GPP SA3 will have precisely defined the attacker model as well as the operational environment assumption and the security requirements to mitigate the identified risks.
-The expected modularity of SCAS as described in clause 4.1.4 should allow an easy composition of SCAS modules to describe all the countermeasures of a given network product class and to take the particular environment of the node into account.
+The modularity of SCAS allows an easy composition of SCAS modules to describe all the countermeasures of a given network product class and to take the particular environment of the node into account.

-The entire set of security requirements, operational environment assumptions and attacker model will be built to achieve a security baseline deemed relevant by SA3 for a network product class.
-This will result in one security level per network product class (security level MME, security level HSS, security level eNodeB ...).
-These baselines are not meant to be compared to one another as they are applying on different network product classes.
+The entire set of security requirements, operational environment assumptions and attacker model is built to achieve a security baseline deemed relevant by SA3 for a network product class.
+This results in one security level per network product class (security level MME, security level HSS, security level eNodeB ...).
+These baselines are not meant to be compared to one another as they apply to different network product classes.

-Having multiple security baselines for a single network product class would:

-- Make evaluators accreditation process more complex (different evaluators might not be able to undergo the full range of security test of a given security baseline)

-- Fragment the evaluation market as operators might request different security baselines for the evaluation of the same network product from a given vendor

-- This would destroy the purpose of standardization effort which aims, amongst others, at reducing the cost and the number of evaluation by agreeing on a common acceptable security baseline in a standard body for the entire industry

-- This would also make results more difficult to compare for operators which might receive evaluation against two different baselines for two network products of the same network product class.

-- For a given network product class, operators might be willing to have an homogeneous set of equipment even if these equipment are deployed in various environments with different exposure levels.
-An average agreeable level will have to be found in the standardization process to make the evaluation practical.
-If some supplementary very high security requirements are required by a single or a few operators, these operators remain free to undergo further evaluations outside of the standard SECAM process.

-NOTE: Alternatively, but in rare cases, if no satisfactory average can be found, you could define a new network product class: e.g. collapsed RNC/NBs could be a class different from classical RNCs.
+NOTE: Alternatively, but in rare cases, if no satisfactory average can be found, SECAM could define a new network product class: e.g. collapsed RNC/NBs could be a class different from classical RNCs.

 SECAM consequently considers only one security baseline per network product class.